 - The Honorary Awards (DSA, DUS, DRP) have specific eligibility requirements for each program, stated in detail in the Request for Nominations.

 Yes, although generally PIs will not be awarded more than one CRC grant during an academic year.
 Therefore, you will have to choose which grant you would like to receive.
 However, there are exceptions in the following cases:

 - During the year that an applicant is eligible to apply for the First Year Assistant Professor grant, that faculty member may also apply:

-- As a PI for a Planning Grant (Planning Grant only)
+- As a PI for a Planning Grant or the Small Grants Program

 - As a Co-PI for other CRC grants, such as a Multidisciplinary Support Grant.

 PLEASE NOTE: Only one application from a PI or Co-PI may be submitted to any given CRC program per competition round.
 If a faculty member submits a proposal as a PI, they cannot be listed as a Co-PI on another proposal within the same round of competition.